-Resource Contact Person Results Local WISP Serving Within the County Owner The owner confirmed that the company does not offer, nor do they intend to offer, Broadband Service anywhere in the PFSA.
+Local WISP Serving Owner The owner confirmed that the company does not offer, nor Within the County do they intend to offer, Broadband Service anywhere in the PFSA.

-A list of the participating Critical Community Facilities (such as schools, public medical clinics, police and fire departments, public hospitals, etc.) and evidence that any remaining Critical Community Facility located in the PFSA has rejected the offer for free service at the Broadband Grant Speed.
+A list of the participating Essential Community Facilities (such as schools, public medical clinics, police and fire departments, public hospitals, etc.) and evidence that any remaining Essential Community Facility located in the PFSA has rejected the offer for free service at the Broadband Grant Speed.
 This can be in the form of a letter preferably on official letterhead from the organization, if available.
 The Community Center must be addressed and to the extent it depends on other entities, these commitments should be addressed (letters of intent, lease agreements, etc.)